HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 The crux of a progressive web app is the _service worker_, which can be thought of as a proxy sitting between the browser and user and gives the developer total control over the network, rather than the network controlling the application.

-As [last year's chapter](../2019/pwa) stated, it started in December 2014 when Chrome 40 first implemented the meat of what is now known as Progressive Web Apps (PWA).
-This was a collaborative effort for the web standards body and the term PWA was coined by [Frances Berriman and Alex Russell](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) in 2015.
+It all started in December 2014 when Chrome 40 first implemented the meat of what is now known as Progressive Web Apps which was a collaborative effort for the web standards body and the terms was coined by [Frances Berriman and Alex Russell](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) in 2015.

 In this chapter of Web Almanac we will be looking into each of the ingredients that make PWA what it is from a data-driven perspective.

 ## Service workers

+Serviceworkers are at the very center of the progressive webapps and can be thought as a proxy servers between web applications, browser which helps the developers control the network rather than the network controlling the application.

 ### Service worker registrations and installability